algorithmica-org/algorithmica/content/english/hpc/compilation/precalc.md

 }
 ```

-There used to be much more limitations in earlier C++ standards, like you could not use any sort of state inside them and had to rely on recursion, so the whole process felt more like Haskell programming rather than C++.
+There used to be many more limitations in earlier C++ standards, like you could not use any sort of state inside them and had to rely on recursion, so the whole process felt more like Haskell programming rather than C++.
 Since C++17, you can even compute static arrays using the imperative style, which is useful for precomputing lookup tables:

 ```c++
 struct Precalc {